ratik21/validator-chat-app/README.md

   *NOTE:* Referenced from [lodestar validator import](https://github.com/ChainSafe/lodestar/blob/unstable/packages/cli/src/cmds/validator/import.ts).

 + After importing the keystores, you can start/initialize the node.
-Use `ringer init --name ratik` to start the node (identified by name "ratik").
+Use `ringer start --name ratik` to start the node (identified by name "ratik").
 This will also start the Rest api server at port `9796` & metrics server at port `8008`.
   <img width="1072" alt="image" src="https://user-images.githubusercontent.com/33264364/205004571-3c13d17e-e0f3-49e2-9513-d3c2539b0a4b.png">

 + Now you can send & receive messages from other validators you're connected to.
 For testing you can start another node locally (make sure to specify a different restPort using `--restPort <port>` to avoid address already in use error).
 The enpoint is `ringer/v1/validator/chat/publish/message`.
 Example POST req: